nogibjj/IDS706_individualproject4_xk10/README.md

 * `Makefile`: specifies build automation on Linux

-* `app.py`: a Flas app that can be deployed on Azure app, which integrates functionality of OpenAI LLM
+* `app.py`: a Flask app that can be deployed on Azure app, which integrates functionality of OpenAI LLM

 * `Dockerfile`: defines the process of bulding the Docker containter